amirrajan/pomodoro-text/README.md

 Using a command prompt where `node` is available, run the following command to install all Pomodoro Text dependencies:

     npm install (you may need to prefix this with sudo if you're on Mac/Linux)

+Make sure your redis server is running:

+    redis-server

 At this point you'll should be able to run the app locally by running the following command: